Absorption probabilities for Gaussian polytopes and regular spherical simplices: Statement of main results

 The function $g_n$ appeared (in many different parametrisations) in connection with internal and external angles of regular simplices and generalized orthants, but the results are somewhat scattered through the literature and especially the properties of $g_n(r)$ at negative values of $r$ do not seem to be widely known.
 In the following two sections we shall provide an overview of what is known about $g_n$, state some new results and fix the notation needed for the proof of Theorem~\ref{theo:main1}.

-A non-empty subset $C\subset \R^N$ is called a \textit{convex cone} if for every $x,y\in C$ and $\alpha,\beta>0$ we have $\alpha x + \beta y\in C$.
+A non-empty subset $C\subset \R^N$ is called a \textit{convex cone} if for every $x,y\in C$ and $\lambda,\mu>0$ we have $\lambda x + \mu y\in C$.
 In the following we restrict our attention to \textit{polyhedral} cones (or just cones, for short) which are defined as intersections of finitely many closed halfspaces whose boundaries contain the origin.
 The linear hull of $C$, i.e.\ the smallest linear space containing $C$, is denoted by $L(C)$.
 Letting $Z$ be a standard Gaussian random vector on $L(C)$, the \textit{solid angle} of the cone $C$ is defined as

-The same formula remains true if $Z$ is uniformly distributed on the unit sphere in $L(C)$.
+In fact, the same formula remains true if $Z$ has any rotationally invariant distribution on $L(C)$.
 Note that we measure the solid angle w.r.t.\ the linear hull $L(C)$ as the ambient space, so that the solid angle is never $0$, even for cones with empty interior.

 Denote the standard scalar product on $\R^N$ by $\langle\cdot,\cdot\rangle$ and let $e_1,\ldots,e_{N}$ be the standard basis of $\R^{N}$.
 Fix any $r\geq -1/n$ and consider $n$ vectors $u_1,\ldots,u_n$ in $\R^N$, $n\leq N$, such that